Your shopping cart is empty

 Since the turn of the century, belly dancing has grown enormously in popularity across the U. S. and worldwide.
 Belly dance festivals, workshops, and seminars take place constantly, attracting large audiences of interested, involved men and women.
 Many dancers now study the art form intensively, traveling to the mid-East and elsewhere to experience it where it originated.

-Check out our upcoming Bellydancing classes on the link below.
+Check out our upcoming Bellydancing classes below.
 Students may drop-in and try the classes or sign up and receive a discount for taking the entire series of a class.